 #6 Updated by Mattias Lindman about 5 years ago

 I think the problem originates from the fact that I first made a clip of the land cover layer with the same layer I later used for the intersection (NationalBoundaries).
 If I skip the clipping and just do the intersection of the original land cover layer the result is as it should - all land cover units that intersect the layer NationalBoundaries are obtained.

 Back to the results of using the clipped land cover layer in the intersection.
 I find it strange that some but not all of the land cover polygons where a part of their boundary is identical with polygon boundaries in the intersection layer are lost in the intersection.
 It seems that this identity is the problem, but it does not appear to be general.

 I looked into Maximilians comment that the polygon with FID 2883 does not have any vertices in common with the polygon it intersects in the intersection layer.
 I do not understand what you mean here - since the land cover layer (prior to intersection) is clipped with the NationalBoundaries layer it results in identical outer boundaries (i.e. identical vertices) in the two layers used in the intersection.

 I do not know how the intersection algorithm works but I wonder if partly identical boundaries is a special case that the algorithm does not manage to handle, and if so, whether it is important to fix it.
 It is probably rare to first clip and then intersect with the same layer as you can do the intersection directly.
 But as I have done it this way it must mean that other users may do it too...

-#7 Updated by Claas Leiner over 4 years ago
+#7 Updated by Claas Leiner about 5 years ago

 - File beispiel_intersect.7z added